Commercial Practices in France

 However much I don't want to see one site obtaining a de facto monopoly or domination, I often end up with the conclusion that Amazon France, UK or Germany, including their Marketplace, is the cheapest and most transparent place to buy parts.
 It isn't always the case, of course.
 If you are pressed for time, you won't go wrong in general by buying Amazon.
 Another advantage is their no-nonsense customer service policy.
 If you have more time available, you may sometimes obtain savings by searching more for low prices.

-Showing prices exclusive of VAT (~sales tax)
+Showing prices exclusive of VAT ('sales tax')

 It is illegal in France, as in most of Europe, to show prices intended for consumers that don't include all applicable taxes, notably the value added tax, VAT, whether online or in shops.
 It is rare that this regulation is breached, but it does occasionally happen.
-Be sure to double-check the total amount due before paying, not least to assure that abusively high potage and packaging fees or unwanted options have been added.
+Be sure to double-check the total amount due before paying, not least to assure that abusively high postage and packaging fees or unwanted options have been added.
 Reference: Arrêté of 3 December 1987 Article 1.

 French post